 -

-Current Waka Kotahi (New Zealand Transport Authority/NZTA) guidelines recommend that annual assessment is required for class 2,3,4 and 5 licence applications or P,V,I or O endorsements for patients with type 2 diabetes on insulin and/or sulfonylureas.
-These assessments and any other assessments around diabetes and driving can now be performed by GPs or physicians, nurse practitioners or diabetes nurse specialists in secondary care.
+Current Waka Kotahi (New Zealand Transport Authority/NZTA) guidelines recommend that annual assessment is required for class 2,3,4 and 5 licence applications or P,V,I or O endorsements for all people with type 2 diabetes on insulin and/or sulfonylureas.
+All assessments for type 2 diabetes and assessments for class 1 licences for people with type 1 diabetes can now be performed by GPs and nurse practitioners in primary care.
+A specialist assessment is now only mandatory for commercial classes and endorsements for people with type 1 diabetes.
+But, in addition to endocrinologists and physicians specialising in diabetes, the latter assessments can now be done by nurse practitioners and nurse specialists working in specialist diabetes services.

 -